Self Managed vs Property Manager

-As a customer-focused property management firm, we meet over 25 homeowners every month and one important talking point during our meetings is the difference between having properties that are self-managed vs homes managed by a property management firm.
+As a customer-focused property management firm in Los Angeles, we meet over 25 homeowners every month and one important talking point during our meetings is the difference between having properties that are self-managed vs homes managed by a property management firm.

 Before we get our hands dirty with the pros and the cons, let’s work out some numbers.